rafaelaqfc/Final-Project-SQL/cleaning_data.md

 	GROUP BY s.country, s.product_price, s.product_revenue, a.unit_cost, a.revenue
 	ORDER BY country;

+UPDATE analytics
+	SET  unit_cost = unit_cost / 1000000
+;

+SELECT *
+	FROM products;

+SELECT *
+	FROM analytics;

+UPDATE analytics
+	SET unit_cost = unit_cost / 1000000
+;

+SELECT unit_cost
+	FROM analytics;

+SELECT product_price
+	FROM all_sessions;

+UPDATE all_sessions
+	SET product_price = product_price / 1000000
+;

+SELECT product_price
+	FROM all_sessions;

+-- AS I ran into some issues with my query which was ran twice by mistake, I had to create a new table with the columns unit_price and product_price and import data on them to redo my mistake.
+Therefore, I decided to maintain the new table called "price" in the end and to connect it

+CREATE TABLE price (
+	full_visitor_id VARCHAR,
+	unit_price FLOAT,
+	product_price FLOAT
+	);

+SELECT unit_price / 1000000 AS unit_cost,
+product_price / 1000000 As product_cost
+FROM price;

+UPDATE price
+SET unit_price = unit_price / 1000000
+;

+ALTER TABLE price
+RENAME COLUMN unit_price TO unit_cost
+;

+UPDATE price
+SET product_price = product_price / 1000000
+;

+ALTER TABLE price
+RENAME COLUMN product_price TO product_cost
+;

+ALTER TABLE price
+ADD COLUMN name VARCHAR
+;

+SELECT * FROM price;

+INSERT INTO sales_by_sku(full_visitor_id)

+SELECT price.*, sales_by_sku.full_visitor_id
+FROM price
+LEFT JOIN sales_by_sku
+ON price.full_visitor_id = sales_by_sku.full_visitor_id;

+INSERT INTO sales_by_sku (full_visitor_id)
+SELECT full_visitor_id
+FROM price;

+SELECT * FROM sales_by_sku
+ORDER BY full_visitor_id DESC;

+SELECT * FROM price;

 -- By joining these tables to visualize their values and the way the prices were formatted, I noticced some NULL values that weren't noticed before under unit_cost and revenue columns.
-They didn't have much of rows with NULL values, but I decided to proceed to substitue the revenue and unit_cost NULL value rows by the interger 0.
+They didn't have much of rows with NULL values and I thought about replacing them with a 0 at first, but as I was not sure about this changing yet, I left it for now.

 SELECT *
 	FROM all_sessions;